Sage-Bionetworks-Workflows/py-dcqc/CONTRIBUTING.md

    - `failure_reason_location`: The file (either `"std_out"` or `"std_err"`) that will contain the reason for a failed test.
    - `target`: The target class that the test will be applied to.
 This value will be `SingleTarget` for individual files and `PairedTarget` for paired files.

+1. If possible, contribute an external test that returns different codes when it fails and when it errors out.
+Currently, a limitation of DCQC is that several external tests return the same `exit_code` when they fail and encounter an error.
+This will be addressed in future work that will add finer grained result interpretation.

 ### Testing Your Changes

 1. Follow the instructions in the [README.md](https://github.com/Sage-Bionetworks-Workflows/nf-dcqc/blob/dev/README.md)